networkx/networkx/doc/source/tutorial.rst

 (You should not change the object if the hash depends on its contents.)

-G can also be grown by adding one edge at a time:
+G can also be grown by adding one edge at a time,

 >>> G.add_edge( (1,2) )

-by adding a list of edges:
+by adding a list of edges,

 >>> G.add_edges_from([(1,2),(1,3)])

-or by adding any ebunch of edges (see above definition of an ebunch):
+or by adding any ebunch of edges (see above definition of an ebunch),

 >>> G.add_edges_from(H.edges())